Is Medical Malpractice A Personal Injury?

 While medical malpractice is a type of personal injury case, it comes with stricter legal requirements, expert testimony, and tighter filing deadlines.
 If you believe you or a loved one has suffered due to medical negligence, consulting a medical malpractice lawyer as soon as possible is crucial to protecting your rights and enhancing your ability to recover

 Our Super Lawyer rated attorneys handle medical malpractice cases nationwide.
 Our legal team will evaluate your case for free and help you obtain the justice and compensation you deserve.
-Contact Ketterer, Browne & Associates, LLC for a free consultation with a medical malpractice attorney now.
+Contact Ketterer, Browne & Davani, LLC for a free consultation with a medical malpractice attorney now.